-State police have arrested a 20-year veteran of the Trumbull police department who is accused of sexual assaulting one member of the police department's explorer program and sharing inappropriate texts with another.
+A Trumbull police department veteran who is accused of sexual assaulting one member of the police department's explorer program and sharing inappropriate texts with another has pleaded not guilty to sex assault charges.

 Ruscoe served as an advisor to the explorer program, which works with youth interested in possible law enforcement careers, for several years, according to a statement from Trumbull Police Chief Thomas Kiely.